jlizen/vacation/README.md

     5
 }
 pub async fn a_future_that_has_blocking_sync_work() -> u8 {
-    // relies on caller-specified strategy for translating execute into a future that won't
+    // relies on application-specified strategy for translating execute into a future that won't
     // block the current worker thread
     vacation::execute(move || { sync_work("foo".to_string()) }, vacation::ChanceOfBlocking::High).await.unwrap()
 }